toaderflorin/eksia/_posts/2017-11-29-react-perf.markdown

 ---
 layout: post
-title:  "Tweaking React Component Performance"
+title:  "Tweaking React Application Performance"
 date:   2017-11-29 06:39:37 +0300
 description: "
 React is fast.
 If you're coming from the world of Angular, you might think it's REALLY, REALLY fast.
 There comes a time when you will encounter performance bottlenecks, especially if you are building something like a page that has infinite scrolling and you end up with a lot of objects on your page.
 Then you will probably need to dig a bit into how React handles page updates and how the reconciliation process works.
 You might have noticed something: in React (as opposed to Vue, for example), changing state doesn't have any effect...